yhan337-alt/Making-journal/journal-pages/week-06.md

 This project consists of two interconnected participatory systems.

 ![data](../assets/week-06/skecth.png)
 *Figure 7.
-Idea sketch showing the relationship between the Black Box and the Transparent Accumulation System.
-Strings, beads, and Post-it notes are used to transform invisible participation into a visible physical dataset.*
+Idea sketch showing three possible extensions of the Black Box experience: strings, beads in a transparent box, and Post-it notes.
+One of these concepts will be further developed in the next stage of the project.*

 #### 1. Sensory Black Box Interface (tactile input system)